The 10 Most Common Signs of Drug Use and Addiction

 If you or someone you love is addicted to drugs or alcohol, they could exhibit a few or all of the following signs and symptoms:1

 - Cravings.
-People may experience intense urges or cravings for the drug as their addiction develops.
+People suffering from addiction usually experience intense urges or cravings for the drug as their addiction develops.
 Cravings can be thought of as the conscious or unconscious experience of wanting to use a substance.2 They are a central feature of addiction.

 - Tolerance.
-Over time and with prolonged use, people can build up a tolerance to the drug, meaning they need more of the drug to achieve the desired effects.
+Over time and with prolonged use, those who use drugs can build up tolerance to them, meaning they need more of a drug to achieve the desired effects.3

 - Withdrawal symptoms.
-Some people experience withdrawal symptoms when they attempt to stop using abruptly or when they wean themselves off the drug over a period of time.
-This is the presence of a withdrawal syndrome indicates that physiologic dependence is at play.
+Many drugs create withdrawal symptoms when those who use them attempt to stop abruptly or reduce their usage.
+The presence of a withdrawal syndrome and tolerance indicates that physiologic dependence on a substance is occurring.4

 - Drug-seeking.
 People may spend excessive amounts of time and energy finding and getting their drug of choice.